HEP-FCC/FCCSW/.github/CONTRIBUTING.md

 Give a bulleted list of things you address (mentioning related issues).

 We are happy if you create pull-requests also if you feature is not ready, yet.
-Please mark them as such by adding `[WIP]` to the start of the title.
+Please mark them as such by adding `[WIP]` to the beginning of the title.
 The purpose of this is, for example, that you want to let other people know you are working on a given issue.
 For these work-in-progress pull-request, we propose to have a check list of things that still need to be done.